saracheak/on-tour/DataProcessing/README.md

-### Arraylisttohashtable.java
+### ArrayListToHashTable.java
-Arraylisttohashtable.java transforms data in ArrayList<Vertex> vertices into a sorted version in a hash table, storing each vertex according to their val as their key.
+ArrayListToHashTable.java transforms data in ArrayList<Vertex> vertices into a sorted version in a hash table, storing each vertex according to their val as their key.

   Hashtable<Integer,Vertex> getHashVertex;
   declare hashtable